TheOdinProject/curriculum/javascript/js-rails/rails_backend.md

 #### Outsourcing your backend to Firebase

-If you skipped Ruby and/or Ruby on Rails or are on a different path, you're not quite ready to build an entire web app from scratch.
+If you skipped Ruby and/or Ruby on Rails or are on the [full-stack JavaScript path](https://www.theodinproject.com/paths/full-stack-javascript), you're not quite ready to build an entire web app from scratch.
 The good news: you don't have to!
 We will provide you with resources that guide you through setting up your backend on [Firebase](https://firebase.google.com).

 ### Learning Outcomes
 By the end of this lesson, you should be able to: